Day 1 & 2

 The Certified Information Privacy Professional/Europe (CIPP/E) exam assesses knowledge of European privacy laws and regulations and understanding of the legal requirements for the responsible transfer of sensitive personal data to and from the U.S., the EU and other jurisdictions.

-Exams are offered year round.
-Date and time availability varies depending on HOST centre location, and candidates are encouraged to register as early as possible to guarantee a seat.
+For those delgates who wish to undertake a period of additional study post course delivery, exams are offered year round.
+Date and time availability varies depending on the test centre location, and candidates are encouraged to register as early as possible to guarantee a seat.
 Please note that testing centres may only have dates available within 90 days in advance of the current date.

 You are allowed two and a half hours (150 minutes) to complete the CIPP/E exam with 80 items.